 During the 20th century, the mine was reworked several times for the scrap mica that was left behind during earlier operations.
 At this time, new uses for mica included in the making of wallpaper, in paint, roofing, molded insulation, lubricants, and cosmetics.
 The recovered mica was then washed down a 3,200-foot flume to a mill at the bottom of the hill.

 The Bon Ami Company owned and operated the Ruggles Mine between 1932 and 1959.
 They mined the feldspar for their non-abrasive scouring powder and glass cleaner.
 The Bon Ami Company extracted approximately ten thousand tons of feldspar a year during their operation.

-In 1960, the mine was put up for sale, by which time it was estimated that the mine had produced about $12 million in ore.
-This ended an important chapter in the area history, as the mine had long provided employment and revenue to many people.
+In 1960, the mine was put up for sale, by which time it was estimated that it had produced about $12 million in ore.
+This ended an important chapter in the area’s history, as the mine had long provided employment and revenue to many people.

 It was purchased that winter by the Wahlstrom family, who bought the mine for its well-deserved reputation for top-quality mica.
-However, they too, found that they couldn’t compete with foreign suppliers and turned the mine into a tourist attraction in 1963.
+However, they, too, found that they couldn’t compete with foreign suppliers and turned the mine into a tourist attraction in 1963.
 From this time until 2016, the mine was opened to the public from mid-May to mid-October.
-For 40 years visitors came to experience the geologic and mining history, explore the tunnels, and were allowed to collect minerals, which also included amethyst, rose/smoky quartz, and garnet at the Ruggles Mine.
+For 40 years, visitors came to experience the geologic and mining history and explore the tunnels.
+They were allowed to collect minerals, which also included amethyst, rose/smoky quartz, and garnet, at the Ruggles Mine.